serahug/sunology-vault-ha/README.md

 ## Use Cases

 - **Build a dashboard** to monitor all your batteries at a glance (level, state of charge, preserve energy status)
-- **Control battery settings** directly from Home Assistant (preserve energy mode, discharge threshold)
+- **Control battery settings** directly from Home Assistant (preserve energy mode, charge threshold)
 - **Automate battery behavior** based on weather forecast, electricity rates (peak/off-peak hours), or real-time consumption from a smart meter (e.g., Shelly EM)
 - **Sequential battery discharge** when you have multiple panels, discharge them one by one to match your energy needs and avoid sending excess energy back to the grid for free
 - **Integrate with other smart devices** trigger actions based on battery status (e.g., start appliances when battery is full, send alerts when battery is low)